Online Course for Paraprofessionals:

 Certificate of Completion from Virginia Commonwealth University Autism Center for Excellence

-Participants can earn a Certificate of Completion if they have reviewed all content, have scored a minimum of 80% on each of the five quizzes to receive a passing grade for each lesson, and answer the required discussion board questions.
-Certificates will be made available to participants who successfully complete the course after the completion of their registered section.
+Participants can earn a Certificate of Completion if they have reviewed all content, have scored a minimum of 80% on each of the five quizzes, and answered the required discussion board questions.
+Certificates will be made available to participants who successfully complete the course after the completion of their section.

 Many school divisions use the VCU-ACE Paraprofessional online course to meet the requirements of HB 325, which requires training for paraprofessionals.
 You may be asked to provide a copy of your certificate to the school division where you are employed.